-Tubik Team has also worked on product branding which is already used by the company in all the marketing channels, website that is already live, and the service re-design which is now in progress to be released soon and take the user experience for Credentially clients to the next level.
+Tubik Team has also worked on product branding which is already used by the company in all the marketing channels, the website that is already live, and the service re-design which is now in progress to be released soon and take the user experience for Credentially clients to the next level.

 The Credentially team came to us well-prepared: they had already considered the basic website structure and page blocks as well as had UX wireframes and text content for the pages.
-Together, we reconsidered the user flows and interactions, the Tubik team offered the usability improvements, yet in general, most wireframes were well-structured from the very start.
+Together, we reconsidered the user flows and interactions, and the Tubik team offered the usability improvements, yet in general, most wireframes were well-structured from the very start.

-Website structure consists of six core pages:
+The website structure consists of six core pages:

 - Home page